Three-time Patriot League Champions and Cindy Timchal to run clinic.

 Her responsibilities with the Midshipmen program include assisting with travel, facilities scheduling, camps and clinics, other administrative duties including budget and compliance issues.

-In her five years at Navy, the Mids have posted a 77-21 record and have won three Patriot League Championship and advanced to three NCAA Tournaments.
+In her seven years at Navy, the Mids have posted a 111-28 record and have won four Patriot League Championship and advanced to four NCAA Tournaments.

 After spending a decade with the Patriots' program, Schaffner's influence has been undeniable, particularly on the defensive end where she once starred during her playing career at Loyola.
 While at George Mason, the Patriots fielded teams that finished among the nation's leaders in scoring defense, ground balls and who consistently made appearances among the NCAA leaders in caused turnovers.
 Schaffner played an instrumental role in mentoring a pair of All-Americans in defender Kinsley O'Garrow and goalkeeper Meg Dentler, a two-time awardee.
 Schaffner also helped develop a number of first-team All-CAA defenders, including three student-athletes who went on to earn conference player-of-the-year accolades.